AbdiZAk/Python-Projects/README.md

 # Python-Projects
-This Repo contains projects I have worked on.
+This repo contains projects I have worked on.